 Fat is a macronutrient with 9 Calories per 1 gram.
 Calories from fat are the preferred energy system for your body in a resting state (lack of physical activity) and during steady-state aerobic activity.

 Fat is not a necessary ingredient in an energy or performance drink as the beneficial effect of dietary fats for focus are long-term rather than fast-acting.

-The lack of sugar means it would be less likely to have an blood sugar spike following the ingestion this supplement.
-However, blood glucose levels may still rise due to the sweet flavor.
+The lack of sugar means it would be less likely to have a blood glucose spike following the ingestion this supplement.
+However, blood glucose levels may still rise due to the maltodextrin and sweet flavor.

 With increased blood glucose through ingestion comes increased insulin, the hormone responsible for storing energy.
 The activity of insulin brings your blood sugar back down, and if your blood sugar becomes even slightly lower-than normal, you may experience symptoms.